-The Order directs that components and functions of the Institute of Museum and Library Services (IMLS) – the only federal agency dedicated to funding library services – along with six other agencies be eliminated to the maximum extent allowed by law.
+A recent executive order directs that components and functions of the Institute of Museum and Library Services (IMLS) – the only federal agency dedicated to funding library services – be eliminated to the maximum extent allowed by law.

 IMLS funding directly supports critical infrastructure and programs that benefit every resident across the state and country, including in Pulaski County.
 Our library has been supported through direct grants from IMLS and through ongoing IMLS-supported state services.